darikoneil/CalSciPy/README.md

 through ROIs, and I want to explore population activity, and I want to do so directly from the relevant data--independent of the software used to analyze it.
 I want to have my delicious cake and eat it too.

 3. I want tools for holographic optogenetics & "read/write" experimentation in python.
-I want them written for neuroscientists to use...not for optical or imaging experts.
+I want them written and abstracted enough for neuroscientists to use...not for only the optical or imaging experts.
 I want them to be tested, documented, and easy-to-use.
-It's 2023.

-4. I needed some more bespoke software for use with Bruker's PrairieView imaging software for tasks such as parsing metadata, generating protocols programmatically (I'm lazy), and aligning collected data.
+4. I needed some more bespoke software for use with Bruker's PrairieView imaging software for tasks such as parsing metadata, generating protocols programmatically, and aligning collected data.

 5. Finally, I wanted a flexible & extensible system for neatly organizing & timestamping data.